helio-fm/helio-sequencer/Docs/getting-started.md

 Pattern roll also allows to tweak some track parameters, like key offset of velocity multiplier.
 In future, it may shift towards more parametric sequencer features.

+### Global tempo

+Pattern roll is also the place to edit various MIDI controller automation tracks - most notable, the tempo track(s):

+![tempo-automation]

+The tempo track, as any other automation track, interpolates the controller value between nodes, and those tiny points are displayed at the exact times each new MIDI event is sent.

+To interact with it:
+* delete nodes with right click,
+* use the pen tool (hotkey `2`) to add nodes,
+* use the cursor tool (hotkey `1`) to drag nodes or to adjust the interpolation curve,
+* click on the node to invoke the tempo dialog to set the exact BPM value, or to set tempo by tapping.

+Often, you only need one tempo for the whole song - for that, pick *"Set one tempo"* menu item in the tempo track menu, or project refactoring menu.

 [helio-ui]: images/screen-v3.png "UI overview"
 [orchestra-pit]: images/orchestra-pit.png "The instruments management page"